bigheiniu/BigData-MDA-WS/README.md

-# Multi-Domain Fake News Classification
+# Multi-Source Domain Adaptation with Weak Supervision for Early Fake News Detection

 ### Dataset Location
 You can find the dataset at the appendix.